Sequential estimation of disturbed aerodynamic flows from sparse measurements via a reduced latent space: Introduction

-Once a reduced-order latent space is learned, data assimilation (DA) can be performed efficiently within this space to enable real-time state estimation with low computational overhead using sequential filtering.
+Once a reduced-order latent space is learned, data assimilation (DA) can be performed efficiently within this space to enable fast posterior state estimation with low computational overhead using sequential filtering.
 From the estimated latent state and its uncertainty, the corresponding estimates in the full flow field state space can be reconstructed via the decoder.
-Typically, filtering frameworks involve two critical components to evolve the probability distribution of states: a \emph{forecast operator} that propagates states forward in time, and an \emph{observation operator} that maps states to measurable outputs, enabling state correction based on new observations \citep{asch2016data,eldredge2025review}.
+Typically, filtering frameworks involve two critical components to evolve the probability distribution of states: a \emph{forecast operator} that propagates states forward in time, and an \emph{observation operator} that maps states to measurable outputs, enabling state correction based on new observations \citep{asch2016data,eldredge2025practical}.
 In a reduced space, these operators can be approximated by DL-based surrogate models, providing a tractable alternative to traditional high-fidelity solvers \citep{bach2024inverse}.
-With the abundance of data, neural networks (NNs), in particular, are well-suited for this task as they are differentiable and can either augment or fully replace physics-based models in scenarios where simulations are expensive or unavailable \citep{jin2021new}.
+With the abundance of data, neural networks (NNs), in particular, are well-suited for this task as they are designed to be differentiable, enabling gradient-based optimization, and they can either augment or fully replace physics-based models in scenarios where simulations are expensive or unavailable \citep{jin2021new}.

 Several recent works have demonstrated the successful use of NNs for learning surrogate models.
 For instance, \citet{fraccaro2017disentangled} developed the Kalman Variational Autoencoder (Kalman-VAE), which uses a recurrent neural network (RNN) to model latent dynamics from partially observed image sequences. \citet{maulik2020time} employed long short-term memory (LSTM) networks to model the evolution of unresolved POD modes in turbulent flows.
 In a Kalman filtering setting, \citet{coskun2017long} used three separate LSTM models to jointly learn the latent dynamics and the associated process and measurement noise statistics.
 Other works embed physical constraints into the learned latent dynamics: \citet{popov2022multifidelity} and \citet{he2025physics} constructed physics-informed surrogate models constrained by PDE structure.
-The sequence prediction models employed in the foregoing references leverage the full temporal history to forecast future states, often using RNNs with memory kernels \citep{tang2020deep, cheng2022data}.
+The sequence prediction models employed in the aforementioned references leverage the full temporal history to forecast future states, often using RNNs with memory kernels \citep{tang2020deep, cheng2022data}.